 What is Under One Roof?

-Under One Roof began in 2015, when Justice Connect placed a lawyer at Launch Housing in St Kilda to deepen our connections with the housing, health and homelessness workers on site.
+Under One Roof began in 2015, when Justice Connect co-located a lawyer at Launch Housing in St Kilda to deepen our connections with the housing, health and homelessness workers on site.

-Since then, we’ve worked with social workers and health workers at Launch, in the office and on outreach, using legal and non-legal practices to secure long-term, durable outcomes for clients.
+Since then, we’ve worked with social and health workers at Launch Housing, in the office, on outreach and remotely during COVID-19, using legal and non-legal practices to secure long-term outcomes for clients.

 Under One Roof has been recognised by the Law Council of Australia’s 2018 Justice Report and the Victorian Government’s 2016 Access to Justice Review as a best-practice model for people who are homeless or on the brink of homelessness.